Mohnishs21/password-check/README.md

-# password-check
+# Password Strength Checker

-This code first checks the password length.
-If the password is less than 12 characters long, it prints an error message and returns False.
-Otherwise, it proceeds to check password complexity.
-The code checks if the password contains at least one uppercase letter, one lowercase letter, and one digit.
-If it doesn't, it prints an error message and returns False.
-Otherwise, it checks if the password contains at least one special character.
-If it doesn't, it prints an error message and returns False.
-If the password passes all the checks, it prints a message saying that the password is strong and returns True.
+This Python script checks the strength of a given password against common criteria.

+## Features

+Enforces password complexity: Ensures passwords meet minimum requirements for length, character diversity, and complexity to enhance security.
+Provides clear feedback: Informs users about specific password strength issues and suggests improvements.
+## Usage

+Save the script as password_strength_checker.py.
+Run the script from the command line:
+Bash
+python password_strength_checker.py
+Use code with caution.
+Learn more
+Enter your password when prompted.
+The script will evaluate the password's strength and provide feedback.
+## Password Strength Criteria

+Minimum length of 12 characters
+At least one lowercase letter
+At least one uppercase letter
+At least one number
+At least one special character (non-alphanumeric)
+## Additional Considerations

+Regular updates: Consider adjusting password strength criteria based on evolving security recommendations.
+Integration: Incorporate this script into user registration or password change processes for automated validation.
-You can further enhance this code by adding more checks, such as checking for common passwords or password patterns that are easy to guess.
+Advanced features: Explore advanced password analysis techniques, such as checking for common patterns or breaches.
+## Contributing

+Contributions are welcome!
+Please submit pull requests or open issues.